ronal2do/awesome-free-images/README.md

-# Free images, mockups and resources
+# Free images, photos, mockups, EPS, PSD and resources sites.
 > Do you know a website that is not on this list?
 Send your PR or a issue.

 Name | Website | Type